1CleM1/1CleM1/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to learn in this field and continue expanding my expertise.
+My journey in computer science has led me to develope a passion for cybersecurity, and I am now eager to learn in this field and continue expanding my expertise.

 <!----